jyouturner/crowdstrike/document/design.md

 3. user can see meta data, including file name, size
 4. user can get scan status

-### meta data
+### basic attribute
 1. name
 2. file type: PDF, etc
 3. size

+### meta data

-Note: we will run a script to extract the meta data of the uploaded file.
-It is assumly quick task (<200 ms).
-However, we want to be able to update the script quickly withought going through formal deployment/release process.
+* We will have script to extract the meta data of the uploaded file.
+It is assumly quick task.
+* meta data are key-value pairs.
+* The team wants to be able to update the script quickly withought going through formal deployment/release process.

 ### scan results

-There are many (tens of) scanners from different vendors, available on different OS (Linux, Windows).
+* we will use many (tens of) scanners from different vendors, available on different OS (Linux, Windows).

-User will see a list of
+* we run the scanners to scan the uploaded file
+* present to suer the results from each scanner, including
     1. scanner name
     2. scanner results, for example, "not dected", or whatever messages

-Note: since we are running many scanners, some are quick, some are slow.
+* Since we are running many scanners, some are quick, some are slow.
 User will see the latest results added to the page.
-The whole process will take seconds to finish.
+The whole process will take 10-20 seconds to finish.

 ### non-functional requirements

-1. need to handle millions of documents per day
+1. Expect to have millions of documents uploaded per day
-2. be able to handle size up to 1G.
+2. File size up to 1G.
-3. performance SLA, be able to display meta data and status in 500 million seconds
+3. Display meta data and status quickly, for example in 500 million seconds
-4. Scan performance expected to finish and present to user in 10 seconds.
+4. Present scan results to user in less than X seconds.
 5. team can update the extractor script without deployment process
 6. The documents will be stored forever.

 ## Design Approach

-1. First, we identify the pattern of the problem domain - this is a document upload-process flow, a well understood pattern is to leverage async task/job workflow to achieve high throughput.
+1. First, we identify the pattern of the problem domain - for example, a document upload-process flow.
+A well understood pattern is to leverage async task/job workflow to achieve high throughput.

-We will apply some common practice to establish a baseline design, starting from logic model, then zoom in each component and make decisions or suggestions on the architecture.
+We will apply some common practices to establish a baseline design, starting from logic model, breaking down to multple components, then zoom in and make decisions or suggestions on the architecture.

-2. Once we have a working design, we want to improve it to ensure
+2. Once we have a working design, we want to improve it by

-1. scalability
+    * scalability
-2. reliability
+    * availability
-3. performance
+    * performance
-4. monitoring/observability
+    * monitoring/observability
-5. cost
+    * cost

-3. Last we think of special edge cases of the particular domain.
+3. Finally we consider some special edge cases of the particular domain.

 ## Components